Retail’s responsible reset

 What does that mean in practice?
-We’ve identified five imperatives—digital, fulfillment, sourcing, talent, and data—that we believe are essential to enable growth in the post-pandemic world.
+We’ve identified five imperatives—digital, fulfillment, sourcing, talent, and data—that we believe are essential to enable retail success and growth in the post-pandemic world.

 These must be complemented with a genuine and purpose-led commitment to environmental, social and governance (ESG) principles and underpinned by modern technologies, enabled by cloud.

 Now the focus shifts to the future.
 And while much remains uncertain, it’s clear the pandemic has transformed many of the priorities and operational realities of the retail industry.
 It’s vital that retailers now reset their businesses—and create an agile culture of “continuous reset” and reinvention that enables them to maintain a focus on sustainable and profitable growth.

 With the pandemic accelerating digital adoption by several years, the channel-less retail shopping future arrived sooner than expected.
 Retailers must rethink how they engage customers with their brand.

 2021 worldwide digital shopper penetration

 Getting products to customers has become increasingly costly and complex.
 Retailers should use intelligent data analytics to predict how best to serve the most profitable, highest value customers—and keep them coming back.